OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Pharmacies who have been notified by their distributor that they will receive a delivery but have yet to actually receive it should contact their distributor to inquire as to why the delivery has not arrived as anticipated.
 If possible, pharmacies should wait for their deliveries unless they receive confirmation from their distributor about a change in delivery date.
 This is especially important for mRNA vaccines as extra transport of these vaccines are problematic due to the special storage and handling requirements.

 At this time, transferring publicly funded COVID-19 vaccines between stores is not permitted unless specifically approved by the Ministry under exceptional circumstances (e.g., where there is a risk of vaccine wastage).
-Please note that the Pfizer-BioNTech COVID-19 vaccine CANNOT be transferred further to another store due to the special transportation requirements for storage and handling.
-The Moderna COVID-19 vaccine can only be transferred in exceptional circumstances and must be ministry approved prior to any transfer.
+The Pfizer-BioNTech and Moderna COVID-19 vaccines can only be transferred in exceptional circumstances and must be ministry approved prior to any transfer.

 Pharmacies that need to transfer vaccine to another participating pharmacy must adhere to vaccine storage and handling guidelines as well as specific references to transferring the vaccine.
 Only unused vials (i.e., not punctured) can be transferred.
 Doses can only be transferred within their local public health region and the transferring pharmacy must notify the ministry by sending an email request to [email protected] that includes: